prod3v3loper/php-honeypot-robots-bait/README.md

 # PHP HoneyPot Robots Bait

 The goal is to confuse or distract the hacker.
 However, there are differences, automated or manual.

 ## Manual

-In order to code an attack manually, one would also have to debug, which means that it will not be enough on your test system.
+In order to code an attack manually, one would also have to debug.
+Which means that it will not be enough on your test system.

 ## Automatic